 For those looking for something a bit different than the everyday elliptical, these new machines might just have what you are looking for.

-Let's dive in and take a closer look....
+Let's dive into our in-depth review and take a closer look at this new trainer....

 Bowflex LateralX LX3